Bengal: Football fans go into frenzy as Argentina lifts World Cup | Sports-Games

 Several areas of Kolkata and other parts of Bengal were awash in blue and white flags as the South American nation won the cliffhanger in a tie-breaker.

-Messi scored two goals and then another in a shootout as Argentina beat France 4-2 on penalties to claim a third World Cup title.
+Messi scored two goals and then another in a shootout as Argentina beat France 4-2 on penalties to claim their third World Cup title.

+Diego Maradona, the late Argentina great with whom Messi was so often compared, helped the South American country become the world champions in 1986.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)